Al-Mahmud-2019331048/Fibonacci-tast-1/README.md

 # Fibonacci-tast-1
 This repository is used to calculate n-th fibonacci numbers.

-###initial Code writter by:
+###initial Code written by:
 Abdulla Al Mahmud
 CSE
 SUST